Make your money work for you. If you have $20K to invest, here’s how to invest your hard-earned cash wisely.

 3. Open A Traditional Brokerage Account

-You fund the account with after-tax dollars when you open a taxable brokerage account.
+When you open a taxable brokerage account, you fund the account with after-tax dollars.
 You will pay capital gains taxes on any realized earnings, e.g., when you sell a stock or mutual fund and make a profit.
-Traditional brokerages offer stock, bonds, mutual funds, ETF, options trading, and margin accounts.
+Online brokerages offer stock, bonds, index funds, mutual funds, ETFs, REITs, options trading, and margin accounts.

-There are quite a few options for brokerage accounts for stock market investing, and most of them generally offer similar services.
+There are quite a few brokerage accounts for stock market investing options, and most of them offer similar services.
 Hence, it’s usually a matter of preference for which company is considered the “best.”

 - TD Ameritrade